jknific123/Linear-regression/README.md

 # Linear-regression
-Forecasting buses arrival time using linear regression model
+Forecasting arrival time of buses using linear regression model.